How to Become a Surgical Nurse

 - Program Curriculum: The curriculum includes courses like nursing practice, using medical equipment, monitoring patient health, and common nursing procedures like inserting catheters and taking blood samples.
 Other classes cover communications, infection and disease prevention, clinical reasoning and evidence-based practice, and the legal/ethical aspects of nursing.
 Enrollees also complete clinical hours in healthcare settings.

-- Time to Complete: A BSN typically takes four years of full-time study, but if you have advanced placement credits, a non-nursing bachelor’s degree, or an ADN, you can complete your program in less time.
+- Completion Time: A BSN typically takes four years of full-time study, but if you have advanced placement credits, a non-nursing bachelor’s degree, or an ADN, you can complete your program in less time.

-- Skills Learned: BSN candidates learn crucial skills to function effectively as surgical nurses, including critical thinking, decision-making, and management.
+- Skills Learned: BSN candidates learn crucial leadership and advanced nursing skills, including critical thinking, decision-making, and management.

 Surgical Nurse Licensure and Certification

-To obtain a state license, surgical nurses must complete an accredited nursing program and pass the NCLEX-RN exam.
+Surgical nurses must complete an accredited nursing program and pass the NCLEX-RN exam to obtain a state license.
 Maintaining RN licensure requires ongoing continuing education, which varies by state, to ensure nurses stay current with advancements in healthcare.

-Certification is not mandatory for becoming a surgical nurse but is highly recommended.
+Certification is not mandatory for becoming a surgical nurse, but it is highly recommended.
 One of the primary certification options for surgical nurses is the CNOR credential.
-Eligibility requires having a current RN license and a minimum of two years (2,400 hours) of experience in perioperative nursing, with at least half of that time spent in the intraoperative setting.
+Eligibility requires having a current RN license and a minimum of two years or 2,400 hours of experience in perioperative nursing, with at least half of that time spent in the intraoperative setting.

 Other certifications include the certified surgical services manager for people interested in management roles within surgical services, along with the clinical nurse specialist perioperative certification for master’s-prepared nurses.